GeoscienceAustralia/ptha/misc/nearshore_testing_2020/sources/README.md

 rasters from published earthquake source inversions, and (in most cases) smooth the result with a Kajiura filter.

-*Beware in some cases the folder names have slightly misleading years; for instance the source model referred to as "RomanoEtAl2015" is actually based on a paper "Romano et al. (2014)".
+*Beware in some cases the folder or file names are misleading -- e.g. the years are wrong, or we incorrectly spell the author name.
+For instance the source model referred to as "RomanoEtAl2015" is actually based on a paper "Romano et al. (2014)".
+In our manuscript the naming conventions are correct (e.g. for the aforementioned case we refer to the "R14" source, not R15).
+The name corrections are enforced as required in the plotting code; but GD didn't fix the file names because the models had already been run and such changes would risk breaking the code.*
-In the paper it is correctly called the R14 source.
-Because such references persist throughout the code I will keep them as is.*

 # How to run it